-I’m wondering where she went that weekend, as I don’t remember my mother ever being away from home!
+I’m wondering where she had gone that weekend, as I don’t remember my mother ever being away from home!

-She often baked macaroni and cheese – used those big chunks of colby.
+She often baked macaroni and cheese – using those big chunks of colby and large elbow macaroni.
 Homemade bread.
 Sunbeam Rolls.
 Beef Roasts with potatoes.
 Warm custard when I was sick.

 She laundered my clothes.